thenexthub/Codira/tools/SourceKit/docs/Protocol.md

 # The SourceKit Protocol

 This documents the request/response API as it is currently implemented.
-For specific details related to Swift, see `SwiftSupport.md`.
+For specific details related to Codira, see `CodiraSupport.md`.

 The protocol is documented in the following format: